-Designed & engineered in the UK, the Django range is built to our exacting standards in Solvenia by Herman.
+Designed for the UK, the Django range is built to our exacting standards in Solvenia by Herman.
 Herman are very well known on the continent, especially in Germany, where they are renowned for their extremely high quality and super light weight.
 Their skilful use of carbon fibre with lavish yet light weight, durable interiors combine to create something very special indeed.

 Eager customers are only half the battle though, you have to be able to meet that demand too; enter Herman’s brand new purpose built factory now well under way in Celje.
 The new factory will ensure Herman are able to meet demand well into the future.
 Production will be moved there in the Spring with the first campers rolling out the doors there in April.